Don't see no lights a-flashin'; plays by sense of smell

 - Aizen's shikai only affects those who see it.
 Being blind, Tosen is immune to it, as well.
-He is, however, already on Aizen's side.
 Aizen recruited him specifically because of this; having somebody around with considerable natural talent who's immune to his illusions wasn't something he was willing to risk.

 - Kenpachi was immune to Berenice Gabrielli's ability to fill people with self-doubt and make them question themselves because he was temporarily deaf from enduring a sonic attack.

-- Rose's bankai only affects those who hear it.
-Mask de Masculine gouges out his eardrums, making him immune.
+- Rose's bankai only affects those who can hear it.
+Mask de Masculine gouges out his eardrums to make himself immune.